MichaelCurrin/dev-cheatsheets/cheatsheets/package-managers/os/homebrew.md

 $ brew install gcc@7 python@3.9
 ```

-Warning: The `install` command will also **automatically upgrade** all installed packages.
+**Warning**: The default behavior is for the `install` command to automatically **upgrade all installed packages**.
 This has caused issues for me where Python environments broke when upgrading something unrelated to Python.

 Install without auto-upgrade - from [article](https://computingforgeeks.com/prevent-homebrew-auto-update-on-macos/).